First Timers' Guide to Trekking in Nepal

 Image

-Trekking doesn’t get more diverse than in Nepal.
-From the ancient forest in the lower rolling foothills, to the valley plateaus and to the summits of 6,000 metre Himalayan mountains.
-But, a trekking holiday in Nepal goes beyond the trail, it’s a cultural immersion.
+Trekking doesn’t get more diverse than in Nepal, from the ancient forest in the lower rolling foothills, to the valley plateaus and to the summits of 6,000 metre Himalayan mountains.
+A trekking holiday in Nepal goes beyond the trail, it’s a cultural immersion.
 Trekking deep into remote valleys inaccessible by motor vehicles and planes, the locals still hold onto their traditional way of life and along the trails you’ll have to make sure you walk clockwise round the Stupas and pay respect to the monasteries you’ll be welcomed into.
 Holidays in Nepal are more than just about the trek.

 Image